ironbar/orangutan/reports/04_Modeling.md

 * I could add the new map feature.
 This may be done on the last weekend.
 * I should focus on improving my internal scores, my last model is already better than megatrain049 but I want it to be clearly better.
+* Visualizing test videos and diagnosing the mistakes and how to fix them

 ## Iteration 13.
 Adding simpler arenas